 On the side is a picture of the female clownfish after laying her eggs on the aquarium glass.
 You can see the peach-colored eggs on the aquarium glass below her tail.
-I know she’s a bit blurry in the picture, but what I thought was cool about this photo is that you can see her ovipositor–the tube through which the eggs pass as she lays them.
+I know she’s a bit blurry in the picture, but what I thought was cool about this photo is that you can see her ovipositor–the tube through which the clownfish eggs pass as she lays them.

 The first time I observed the clownfish breeding in my tank, the pair spawned in the front-right corner of the tank.
 One day, while watching my tank, I found the clownfish eggs right there on the aquarium glass.
-Clownfish won’t always spawn on the aquarium glass–they might choose a rock, tile, clay pot or aquarium decoration.
+Clownfish won’t always spawn on the aquarium glass–they might choose a rock, tile, clay pot, or aquarium decoration.

 The pictures above show the clownfish breeding in the front-left side of the aquarium–which is where they relocated after I added alternate spawning substrates to their preferred corner.

 The reason you should try to encourage your clownfish to spawn on a removable substrate is that it is much easier to hatch the eggs in the grow-out tub than it is to catch the larvae after hatching and move them to the grow-out tub.

 The picture below shows the eggs on Day 2.
-Not the color of the eggs on Day 2 is still a very similar pale peach/orange color to the day they were laid.
+Not the color of the clownfish eggs on Day 2 is still a very similar pale peach/orange color to the day they were laid.